dan-marshman/denki-uc/README.md

 This specifies the initial state of the system, immediately prior to the first interval.
 For thermal units, it specifies their initial commitment status, and current operating point (e.g. megawatts of power being generated).
 Storage units have their storage level specified (as a fraction of total storage capacity).
 # Detailed documentation
 Coming soon
+# Citation
+If publishing work based on results generated from this model, please cite the following paper:
+Marshman, D., Brear, M., Jeppesen, M. and Ring, B., 2020.
+Performance of wholesale electricity markets with high wind penetration.
+Energy Economics, 89, p.104803.